ryanwcyin/toy-bot/readme.md

 - [ ] multiple data for backtest
 - [ ] Paper trade
 - [X] Send logs to Telegram
+- [ ] Refactor the telegram logs to async
 - [ ] Streamlit dashboard